eNMS-automation/eNMS/docs/source/automation/scheduling.md

 ## Creating Tasks

 Instead of having to run services on-demand, they can be scheduled by creating a task from `Automation / Scheduling`.
+Depending on the purpose of
-Depending on what one would like to do with a scheduled task, the user may need to provide data for several parameters.
+a scheduled task, the user may need to provide data for several parameters.
 Below are all the input fields that can be filled, with brief descriptions of what they do: